-My Town - Where we partner to build a prosperous future with services that provide value and a quality of life which we take pride in.
+My Town - Where we partner to build a prosperous future with services that provide value and a quality of life in which we take pride.

 The Town of Lockeport is located on the southeastern coast of Shelburne County.
 It comprises of an island and a mainland strip joined by a causeway which runs the length of Crescent Beach (immortalized on the back of the former $50 bill).

 Historically, Lockeport was part of the area known as Ragged Islands which spanned from East Green Harbour to Little Harbour.
 The area was first settled around 1760-61 by settlers from the New England States.
 Among the first to arrive were Josiah Churchill and Jonathan Locke, M.D.
 During the 1800's the area flourished with a booming West Indies trade and a thriving fishery.
 Towards the end of the 19th century Lockeport also prospered with strong tourist business.